 On my part, I'd like to thank OPAP's shareholders, Board of Directors, employees, partners and stakeholders for their confidence and engagement.
 I'm sure there are great things ahead of us, and I look forward to cooperating with all of them for what the future holds.

 Thank you,

-Our performance was a result of successful strategic initiatives & our vision of offering customers best-in-class entertainment while giving back to society.
+best-in-class entertainment while giving back to society.

 Jan Karas Chief Executive Officer

 B. OUR SOCIO-ECONOMIC IMPACT